 There are a few tools we can use when it comes to planning.
 First you can purchase a simple planner.
 You don’t need anything fussy, unless you want to really get into planning.
 You just need something where you can jot down to-do lists and your meetings.
 This will help you start to batch plan and ensure you are organizing your days to get the most out of them.
 You can also turn to virtual calendars, like Google Calendar.
 Their browser app is a dream to use, and it is free.
 You can create multiple calendars, color code items, and even add others to view.
 This is great if you work virtual or want something connected to your google accounts to access on multiple devices.

 Once you have organized your mind by creating a daily routine and scheduling the important tasks so you don’t have to frantically remember them, you need a clean workspace.
 Remove everything from your desk that you do not use every single day.
 The items on the top of your desk are there for quick access.
 We don’t need to spend time shuffling through last months paperwork just to find something relevant to today.

 Invest in the right organizational items to help you store the excess items.
 Whether that is a filing cabinet for extra paper, wire baskets for art supplies, or shelving to keep everything up and off our desk space.
-Once your desk is cleared you should only have left the items you are using everyday whether that is pens, pencils, daily/current paperwork, headphones, chargers, etc. Find the proper storage containers (preferably ones your love and bring your joy) for those items you have remaining.
+Once your desk is cleared you should only have left the items you are using everyday whether that is pens, pencils, notepads, daily/current paperwork, headphones, chargers, etc. Find the proper storage containers (preferably ones your love and bring your joy) for those items you have remaining.
 Once you use something, get in the habit of placing it away so it is not cluttering your workspace.
 Remember the effort it took to clear your workspace and constantly remind yourself to put things back.
 It takes multiple days in a row to form a habit, so stick to it and soon it will become second nature.

 4. Clean your virtual space.